bxparks/AUniter/tools/README.md

 and the meaning of these properties will be explained below.
 This INI file has evolved to be similar to the one used by [PlatformIO](https://platformio.org/) with some major differences:

-1. `auniter.ini` is far simpler and easier to use (but less flexible)
+1. The `auniter.ini` format is simpler and easier to use (but less flexible)
-1. there is only one `auniter.ini` per user (shared among many projects and libraries), instead of one INI file per project as used by PlatformIO
+1. There is only one `auniter.ini` per user (shared among many projects and libraries), instead of one INI file per project as used by PlatformIO (The most recent version of auniter.sh allows per-project `auniter.ini` file.)

 For the purposes of this tutorial, copy the `sample.auniter.ini` file to `$HOME/.auniter.ini`.
 For reference, here's the condensed version of the sample with comments stripped out:

 ```ini
 [auniter]
   monitor = picocom -b $baud --omap crlf --imap lfcrlf --echo $port